groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 * rpm - The signature of each RPM file is verified with "rpm -K"
 * repomd - The repomd.xml file is verified and only the hashes of each file are checked
-* deb - Currently not implemented
+* deb - The Release file is verified and only the hashes of each file are checked

 There are five other types of verification